 I hope you have a ton of fun growing hundreds of delicious tomatoes of all sizes, shapes and colours!

 How do you grow your tomatoes?
 Upside down or right side up?
-Tell me how you do it.

 Please leave a comment below!